nostr-ing/nostr-ing-protocol/README.md

 As described above data on nostr-ing is divided into chunks.
 A data chunk is always structured like so:

-`Data Length (4 bytes) - Data - Sequence Num - Transmission ID (32 bytes) - Signature (32 bytes)`
+`data-length (4 bytes) - data - sequence-number - transmission-id (32 bytes) - signature (32 bytes)`

-`Data Length`: The length of the data chunk inside this message in bytes.
+`data-length`: The length of the data chunk inside this message in bytes.

-`Data`: The data chunk itself
+`data`: The data chunk itself

-`Sequence Num`: The sequence number of this chunk.
+`sequence-number`: The sequence number of this chunk.
 When splitting a client will number all chunks starting with 0

-`Transmission ID`: The Id of this transmission.
+`transmission-id`: The Id of this transmission.
 It will be the event Id of the metadata event.

-`Signature`: A signature of the whole message according to Schnorr Secp256k1
+`signature`: A signature of the whole message according to Schnorr Secp256k1

 ### Metadata event

 The metadata event is an entry point for a nostr-ing transmission and is unlike data chunks sent directly to the nostr base layer.
-It contains a transmission’s metadata and acts as a hinge point for all data chunks.
-In order to avoid incompatible relays and clients storing this metadata, we propose a new kind ‘x’.
-Kind ‘x’ can be used to transmit all kind of metadata about a transmission, but they need to carry at least these key value pairs:
+It contains a transmission’s metadata and acts as a hinge point for all data chunks, as all file chunks contain it's event-id.

+In order to avoid incompatible relays and clients storing this metadata, we propose a new kind `X`.
+Kind `X` is used to transmit all kind of metadata about a transmission, but they need to carry at least these key value pairs:

-Transmission-Length: Total size of a transmission in bytes (for continuous data this is ‘*’)
+`transmission-length`: Total size of a transmission in bytes (for continuous data this is ‘*’)

-Transmission-Type: Filetype transmitted according to MIME
+`transmission-type`: Filetype transmitted according to MIME

-Chunk-Size: Size of data chunks in bytes
+`chunk-size`: Size of data chunks in bytes

 ## Receiving Data

 Receiving clients subscribe to transmissions by connecting to a nostr-ing relay and passing a transmission ID as part of the connection url.

+## Storing Data

+A Relay will store data chunks in two collections / tables.

+1. Files
+2. Data

+### Files

+The `Files` table stores all metadata events of kind `X` indexed by event-id.
+It can be queried to receive metadata about a transmission or to initialize one.

+### Data

+The `Data` table stores all data chunks indexed by their transmission-id (event-id) and sequence-number.
+It can be queried to receive all data chunks of a transmission or allow for range queries by specifying a sequence-number.